-We have audited the annual accounts of Infant Bacterial Therapeutics AB (publ) for the financial year 2020-01-01 - 2020-12-31.
-The annual accounts are included on pages 18-52 in this document.
+We have audited the annual accounts of Infant Bacterial Therapeutics AB (publ) for the financial year 2022-01-01 - 2022-12-31.
+The annual accounts of the company are included on pages 23-53 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position as of 31 December 2020 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the company as of 31 December 2020 and their financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of Infant Bacterial Therapeutics AB (publ) as of 31 December 2022 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
 The statutory administration report is consistent with the other parts of the annual accounts.

-We therefore recommend that the general meeting of shareholders adopts the income statement and balance sheet for the company.
+We therefore recommend that the general meeting of shareholders adopts the income statement and balance sheet.